 Do you know what to bring to Disneyland…and what you should leave at home?
 These are the the “must-haves” for an enjoyable day at Disneyland!
 You can always buy some of these things in the park if you forget them, but it will be at a premium price, so it’s best to remember to pack them on your own.
-And don’t make a mistake and bring any of these banned items!
+And don’t make a mistake and bring any of these banned items at Disneyland!

 Please note that I include affiliate links in this post.
 Clicking through and purchasing helps me in a small financial way, thank you!